Applications for the Masters in Financial Analysis class commencing in August 2020 are open.

 We encourage you to apply at our stated Admissions Deadlines.

-If you apply between 1 August to 30 September, your application will be processed on an Early Application, rolling basis in advance of the first deadline.
-Our initial decision will be communicated within four weeks of receiving a complete application, and in most cases, you will receive a final decision within six to eight weeks of submitting your final application.
-This process also applies outside of our final deadline, from 1 May 2020, where you will be considered on a Late Application, rolling basis.
+If you apply between 1 August to mid September, your application will be processed as an Early Application, rolling basis in advance of the first deadline.
+Our initial decision will be communicated by the end of September.

 The same selection criteria are applied throughout the admissions cycle, but competition is often intense in the final months and we recommend you apply as early as possible as places are filled on a first come, first serve basis.
 Priority for Scholarships will be given to those who apply by the March deadline.